Consumer credit glossary

 Credit agreement – A credit agreement is an agreement whereby one party – the creditor – grants or promises to grant credit to another party – the debtor.
 In other words you (the borrower) can sign a credit agreement with a provider of credit (the creditor or lender).

 Credit card – A credit card is a means of payment, which takes the form of a plastic card, issued by financial companies, retail stores, and other businesses.
-It offers the holder the possibility to borrow funds, often at the point of sale.
+It offers the holder the possibility to borrow funds, e.g. to pay for purchases.

 Debtor – A debtor is a person who owes money to another person or company.
 The opposite of ‘creditor’.
 Often interchangeably used with the term ‘borrower’.